angelodias01/Quiz/README.md

 <p>3.
 Begin to solve the problem and add features</p>
 <p> 4. (...)</p>

+<h2># --> Terms of Use

+<p> We allow any user to try and have some fun with this project, when its complete or even before it's whole completion.
+Aditionally, we do NOT allow any plagiarism of our code, terms or any data inside this repository, however using this code as a way to better understand or assist in any matter you may have with your projects is allowed.
+Just do not copy our hard work!

 <h2># Contact us!</h2>

 <p>From doubts to improvements, we are open to it all!
 Don't worry if we take long to respond, we might be coding or doing outside works in this project.</p>